mmekki96/yocto-raspberrypi-project/README.md

 > ⚠️ **Warning**
 >
 > Verify the target storage device carefully before running `dd`.
-Writing to the wrong block device may permanently destroy data on your host machine.
+Writing to the wrong block device may permanently destroy data from the host machine.

 List currently connected storage devices: